nokia/WeShare/README.md

 ## More

 PS : WeShare is in beta version.
 It may have bugs, and your help can be a great treasure!

+## License

+This project is licensed under the BSD-3-Clause license - see the [LICENSE](https://github.com/nokia/WeShare/blob/master/LICENSE).